Securing your sales and marketing tech stack in the hybrid era: What most companies still get wrong

 Touchless access control is an emerging cloud-based technology that can help you to enhance your building’s security without hindering daily processes for your employees.
 Touchless access control ensures that unauthorized users cannot enter your building.

 Your employees gain mobile access credentials to enter the building.
 When they enter, they do not need to withdraw their mobile device and swipe it over the access control reader.
-Instead, they can enter with simply a wave of their hand.
+Instead, they can enter with a wave of their hand.

 When they wave their hand over the reader, this will trigger remote communication with their mobile device.
-The system uses a triple communication method with WiFi, BlueTooth, and cellular to ensure entry on the first attempt.
+The system uses a triple communication method with WiFi, Bluetooth, and cellular to ensure entry on the first attempt.
 With this technology, you can ensure your employees can quickly gain access while securing the building from intruders.

 Since touchless access control is cloud-based, your system administrators can operate door locks remotely, locking and unlocking doors using a mobile application or cloud-based control center.